rouge3877/HZip/Readme.md

 # HZip

+a simple file compression and decompression tool based on Huffman coding (*for educational purposes only*).

 ## Introduction

 HZip is a powerful file compression and decompression tool based on Huffman coding.
 It efficiently compresses text files and can restore them to their original state when needed.
 HZip is designed to be fast, reliable, and easy to use.